AP 100

 Smash-and-grab theft is a type of retail theft in which the criminals have little to no regard for setting off alarms, making noise, or even being seen.

-In reality, smash-and-grab thieves often target retailers during broad daylight with plenty of people around.
+In practice, smash-and-grab thieves often target retailers during broad daylight with plenty of people around — they rely on speed and confusion to get away with their crime.

-In the past few years, we’ve seen an increase in organized smash-and-grab theft known as “flash mobs” or “flash robberies.”
+In the past few years, we’ve seen an increase in a specific type of organized smash-and-grab theft known as “flash robberies” or “flash robs.”

-In a flash robbery, a large group of thieves (sometimes dozens) descends on an unsuspecting small business and shatters windows and display cases, making off with tens of thousands of dollars worth of goods.
+In a flash robbery, a large group of thieves (sometimes as many as dozens) descends on an unsuspecting small business and shatters windows and display cases, making off with tens of thousands of dollars (or even more) worth of goods.

-They then split up, running in different directions to multiple getaway vehicles parked in various locations outside.
-So, even if one or two of the criminals get caught, many more of them get away.
+The thieves then split up, running in different directions to multiple getaway vehicles parked in various locations outside, so even if one or two of the criminals get caught, many more of them get away.

 If you’ve watched the news in the past few years, chances are you’ve seen at least one instance of civil unrest that has turned into violent rioting and looting.